TykTechnologies/tyk-identity-broker/README.md

 1. Social - Provides OAuth handlers for many popular social logins (such as Google, Github and Bitbucket)
 2. LDAP - A simple LDAP protocol binder that can validate a username and password against an LDAP server (tested against OpenLDAP)
-3. Proxy - A generic proxy handler that will forward a request to a third party and provides multiple "validators" to identify whether a response is succesful or not (e.g. status code, content match and regex)
+3. Proxy - A generic proxy handler that will forward a request to a third party and provides multiple "validators" to identify whether a response is successful or not (e.g. status code, content match and regex)

 #### Identity Handlers